GuyVervillePerso/Cote-100-plus/content/collections/entre_les_lignes/anglais/in-the-long-run-the-stock-markets-track-corporate-earnings.md

 ---
-id: 2c3b6ead-dde5-4da1-a008-d5e035c41ef9
+id: c8615beb-2894-472b-b257-761cddd9476b
-origin: 1fb21729-7e30-440e-81cf-fa68238bd030
+origin: 71ed4810-8ab8-489c-a678-83b8336b183f
 title: 'In the long run, the stock markets track corporate earnings'
+chapeau: 'A friend recently shared an article with me which includes an excerpt from a speech presented at the National Press Club by Peter Lynch, the famous fund manager, on October 7, 1994.
+Here is this excerpt:'
 html_content:
   -
     type: paragraph
     content:
       -
         type: text
+        marks:
+          -
+            type: italic
         text: "“Some event will come out of left field, and the market will go down, or the market will go up.
 Volatility will occur.
 Markets will continue to have these ups and downs. … Basic corporate profits have grown about 8% a year historically.
 So, corporate profits double about every nine years.
 The stock market ought to double about every nine years.
 So I think — the market is about 3,800 today, or 3,700 — I'm pretty convinced the next 3,800 points will be up; it won't be down.
 The next 500 points, the next 600 points — I don’t know which way they’ll go.
 So, the markets ought to double in the next eight or nine years.
 They’ll double again in eight or nine years after that.
 Because profits go up 8% a year, and stocks will follow.
 That's all there is to it.”"
-        marks:
-          -
-            type: italic
   -
     type: paragraph
     content: